Less screen time with an online curriculum? 5 ways we do that.

 Screen time limits with online content?

 From parents homeschooling kindergarteners to elementary teachers to preschool teachers, many leaders want to help children learn Spanish, but don’t have enough Spanish skills.
 For them, it’s incredibly hard to find effective tools without getting some help from the world wide web.
+(For general tips and resources, including advice on limiting screen time with kids learning language, see this helpful resource from Mom Loves Best.)

 Here at Calico Spanish, we get it.
 We’re moms of some pretty great kids, and we want to see them balance their time with Toca Life with some real-life bike riding.
 So when we set out to create a digital tool that provides the comprehensible input children need to acquire Spanish, we had another goal.
 We wanted to help you successfully incorporate a variety of activities off the screen.
 This isn’t just about screen time, either – regardless of what you might hear from a curriculum company, children cannot acquire language independently.
 Plopping kids down in front of a screen to learn to read may actually work, but doing it for language learning most certainly does not.